Layers of Time

 The Maritime Explorers

 The island was charted in 1802 during the famous encounter between Matthew Flinders (English) and Nicolas Baudin (French) in these very waters.
-Flinders named the island after Louth in Lincolnshire, England.
+Flinders later named the island after Louth in Lincolnshire, England.

 19th & 20th Century